munnep/TFE_aws_external/snapshot_restore.md

 ```
 make changes in your TFE application
 ```
-- Restore the snapshot by adding the folling value to your `variable.auto.tfvars`
+- Restore the snapshot by adding the following value to your `variable.auto.tfvars`
 ```
 rds_snapshot_to_restore = "before-upgrade"
 ```